Our Residential Care facilities are open to visitors in accordance with NSW Health advice. See below for further details.

 - Providing the best care for residents at each of our four campuses continues to be our focus.
 This includes strategies to support individuals’ social and emotional wellbeing through these challenging times, especially when isolated.
 We have introduced assisted video and phone calls to keep residents and their loved ones connected.
 Allied Health and Leisure & Lifestyle programs are continuing with safe social distancing practices in place.

-- All staff and essential contractors are now wearing masks while onsite, and undergo daily health and temperature checks.
+- All staff and contractors undergo daily health and temperature checks.
 Our clinical staff continue to monitor residents for any signs or symptoms of illness and we have rigorous testing and isolation policies in place.
-Additional cleaning protocols are in place across our sites, along weith additional hand sanitiser and hand-washing stations.
+Additional cleaning protocols are in place across our sites, along with additional hand sanitiser and hand-washing stations.

 - For older members of the community struggling to manage at home during the COVID-19 crisis, emergency Respite Care with no waiting period is available, including two complimentary weeks.

-- On arrival, visitors must report to reception to complete a temperature check and health declaration.
-Visitors must complete a Health Declaration Annexure on arrival that details the latest venues identified as hotspots by NSW Health.
+- On arrival, visitors must report to reception to complete a temperature check, Health Declaration and Annexure detailing any locations/areas of concern via QR code or on paper.

 - DO NOT VISIT if you have had close contact with a person who is a confirmed or suspected case of COVID-19, or is self-isolating.

-- Deliveries for residents (in person, by courier or post) are permitted without any quarantine period.
+- Deliveries for residents (in person, by courier or post) are permitted.
 This includes fresh food items, flowers and other personal items.

 Help at Home